SLINGhub/authorlistR/README.md

 3) Run through the chunks of the notebook `authorlistR.qmd` in the folder `R`

 4) Formatted output (.rtf files) of the updated author and affiliation lists can be found in the folder `output`, which can be opened in Word and other text editors.

-`new_authorlist_utf8.rtf`
+Examples:

 > C.C.
 Clark<sup>1,2</sup>, H. Adams <sup>3</sup>, E. Davis<sup>4,5</sup>, BB.
 Baker<sup>1,5,6</sup>, Y. Ghosh<sup>7,8</sup>, T Evans<sup>9</sup>, F. Frank<sup>10</sup>, K. Hills<sup>5</sup>, A. Irwin<sup>2</sup>, J. Jones<sup>11</sup>, K. Klein<sup>1,3,6,12</sup>

-`new_authorlist_utf8.rtf`

 > <sup>1</sup>Starlight University
 >